Dimensionality reduction for homological stability and global structure preservation: Quantitative measures

 \section{Quantitative measures}

-We use several quantitative measures to assess the quality of DiRe--JAX embeddings, and to compare our algorithm to other embedding techniques available, such as tSNE (in its cuML implementation), as well as UMAP (in both its original and cuML implementations).
+We use several quantitative measures to assess the quality of DiRe embeddings, and to compare the algorithmic framework to other embedding techniques available, such as tSNE in its cuML implementation, as well as UMAP in both its original and cuML implementations.